vvivchar-bit/-2/README.md

-Лабораторна робота №2 — C++ (ALK-43)
+Lab Work №2 — C++ (ALK-43)

- Завдання 2 (Варіант 12)
+Task 2 (Variant 12)

- Тема
+Topic
-Розгалужені структури та циклічні алгоритми в мові C++.
+Branching structures and loop algorithms in C++.

- Мета
+Objective
-Навчитися складати програми з розгалуженою структурою та опанувати оператори циклу.
+Learn how to create programs with branching structures and practice using loop operators.

- Опис
+Description
-Програма реалізує обчислення значення функції залежно від умов для змінних `x` та `a`.
+The program calculates the value of a function depending on the given conditions for variables `x` and `a`.